brucemack/WARS-Birdhouse/README.md

 WARS LoRa Birdhouse Project
 ===========================

-The objective of this project is to explore the potential of using low-cost LoRa radios to build simple mesh networks.
+The objective of this project is to explore the potential of using low-cost LoRa radios to build simple mesh networks that can pass text messages across town.

+Nodes on the network are autonomous, solar-powered birdhouses that each contain a small LoRa radio with 100mW of transmit power.
+Our birdhouses can run 24x7 assuming reasonable weather conditions.

 Our software supports a simple message routing protocol that allows packets to "hop" between houses in the network to reach their final destination.

+We have successfully routed messages between houses that were separated by approximately 1 kilometer.
+Antenna hieght is important.

 An internet gateway is also under development.